Essa Kayd

-Dr. Essa Abdirahman Mohamoud Kayd (Ciise Cabdiraxmaan Keyd; عيسى كيد) is a Somaliland politician who currently serves as Somaliland's Minister of Foreign Affairs.
+Dr. Essa Abdirahman Mohamoud Kayd (Ciise Cabdiraxmaan Keyd; عيسى كيد) is a Somaliland politician who served as Somaliland's Minister of Foreign Affairs.

 Early life

-Kayd was born in Hargeisa, Somaliland, 1960.
+Kayd was born in 1960 in Hargeisa.
 After spending his teenage years in Djibouti, he went to school in France, graduating from the Université de la Timone with a Master of Neuroscience.
-Soon after, he found residence in Ottawa, Canada where he worked with the Ottawa Civic Hospital’s Institute of Neuroscience from 1990-1999 as a Neurodiagnostic Specialist.
+Soon after, he moved to Ottawa, Canada where he worked with the Ottawa Civic Hospital's Institute of Neuroscience from 1990-1999 as a Neurodiagnostic Specialist.

 Career

 In the early 2000s he moved to Boston, United States, where he worked as the Chief of the Neurophysiology Department at Brigham Women's Hospital.
 Having acquired many years of experience, he started to also work with Harvard Medical School Teaching Hospital, where he was responsible for training Harvard residents and fellow Doctors in Neurophysiology.